tonethar/IGME-430-Fall-2020/weekly/week-4.md

        - test `updateUser` and `getUsers` in browser - note that we are getting content back even though we are supposedly making `HEAD` requests - we'll fix that soon
        - now test in Postman and test these endpoints as both `GET` and `HEAD` requests
        - check the node console, and note how **style.css** is being requested - "who" made that request, again?
+    - **client.html**:
+      - first, delete the client-side "babel stuff", as it is not necessary and may interfere with your client-side debugging
 <hr>

 ## IV. `POST` requests & body parsing example